slashedzer0/slashedzer0/README.md

 <p align="center">
   <samp>
-    I always eager to learn and explore new technologies, especially in the fields of Linux, web development, and open source projects.
-I constantly seeking out new challenges and opportunities to grow and develop my skills and dedicated to making valuable contributions to the tech community.
+    I eager to learn and explore new technologies, especially in the fields of Linux, web development, and open source projects.
   </samp>
 </p>